zkxs/neos-mod-list/README.md

 - [AnyShaderAnywhere](https://github.com/EIA485/NeosAnyShaderAnywhere) - Lets you use any StaticShader in any Material
 - [AllShadersValid](https://github.com/EIA485/NeosAllShadersValid) - Lets you use non neos sanctioned shaders
 - [ShowHiddenCategory](https://github.com/EIA485/NeosShowHiddenCategory) - Shows the hidden category
+- [GenericTypeAdditions](https://github.com/badhaloninja/GenericTypeAdditions) - Adds more types to the GenericTypes lists

 ### Logix
 - [FixToString](https://github.com/EIA485/NeosFixToString) - Fixes the to string logix node